Kairotic/mistakes/05_flotsam.md

 markedly different approach - so proved challenging for this aim.

-The design of the system itself needed further development, as the plugs were tricky to position correctly - particually for small fingers.
+The design of the system itself needed further development, as the plugs were tricky to position correctly - particularly for small fingers.

-However, during use we observered the findings of ["Comparing the Use of Tangible and Graphical Programming Languages for Informal Science Education": http://cci.drexel.edu/faculty/esolovey/papers/chi09.horn.pdf] in that the tangible interace encouraged collaborative learning beyond that possible with a traditional keyboard and screen interface designed for a single user.
+However, during use we observed the findings of ["Comparing the Use of Tangible and Graphical Programming Languages for Informal Science Education": http://cci.drexel.edu/faculty/esolovey/papers/chi09.horn.pdf] in that the tangible interface encouraged collaborative learning beyond that possible with a traditional keyboard and screen interface designed for a single user.